 How does the devaluation of Naira exacerbate corruption?
 It is the case that “capital flight” (i.e. the banking or investment of valuable public or private sector funds in the safe overseas countries) occurs because it is much safer for those with title to the funds.
 Capital flight also protects stolen funds from confiscation if prosecutions do occur in Nigeria.
 The incentive to take large sums of money overseas is irresistible.
 It becomes even safer to do since foreign banks are entitled to bail-out largesse from their governments when they fail while Nigerian banks are not, as dictated by multilateral agencies.

-Capital flight and a high consumer approach to the management of the economy ensures that Nigeria is not a nation committed to “national savings”.
+Capital flight and a high-spending consumer approach to the management of the economy ensures that Nigeria is not a nation committed to “national savings”.
 For sustained real economic growth, not “paper manipulated” growth, a nation has to save at least 25% of GDP annually.
 Nigeria is a nation expected to achieve global economic dominance without savings; that would be a true economic “miracle”.
-Surprisingly, hyper-rational neoliberals and their clients believe in this “miracle” with great faith.
+Surprisingly, hyper-rational neoliberals and their clients believe in this same “miracle” with great faith.